Guide to STAR Measures

 Organization Challenge

-The average bonus payment per enrollee is highest for employer- and union-sponsored Medicare Advantage plans ($456) and lowest for special needs plans ($330), raising questions about the implications of the quality bonus program for equity.10
+The average bonus payment per enrollee is highest for employer- and union-sponsored Medicare Advantage plans ($456) and lowest for special needs plans ($330), raising questions regarding equity within the Quality Bonus Payment (QBP) framework.10,12 Dual-eligible and special-needs populations often present with complex comorbidities, social barriers, and lower baseline quality metrics, making sustained STAR improvement particularly challenging.

 Improvement Initiative

-A Dual Eligible Special Needs Plan (D-SNP) implemented targeted interventions to address health equity disparities and improve STAR performance for vulnerable populations.7,10
+A Dual Eligible Special Needs Plan (D-SNP) implemented targeted interventions to address health equity disparities and improve Star performance for vulnerable populations.
+The program aligned with CMS’s ongoing health-equity strategy, integrating social-determinant interventions with clinical quality workflows.⁷,¹⁰

-• Enhanced CAHPS scores for care coordination and access.19
+• Enhanced CAHPS scores for care coordination and access10,11

 Policy Implications